 Blackjack is an interesting game of chance, strategy, and probability, and many a time, certain unexpected situations arise in the course of the game.
-Blackjack ties are one among such situations and it is discussed in detail here so you know what happen when there is a blackjack tie with the dealer.
+Blackjack ties are one among such situations and it is discussed in detail here so you know what happens when there is a blackjack tie with the dealer.

 Ties in Standard Blackjack

 A blackjack tie, or blackjack push, is when both the player and the dealer have the same hand value.
 When a tie or push takes place, the player neither wins nor loses his bet.
-A tie can occur when the dealer finishes the hand with the exact same point total that the player holds.
+A tie can occur when the dealer finishes their blackjack hand with the exact same point total that the player holds.

 This point total should not be lower than 17 because that would necessitate the dealer to draw another card.
 It should neither be higher than 21 because that would mean either the player or the dealer would bust.

 It is important to note here that if both the dealer and the player bust while having a tie, it is always the dealer who wins and takes the wager as soon as the player busts.
 On the other hand, if neither the player nor the dealer busts and both end up having the same hand total, the hand is a push and the player's wager is returned to him.
 There is no loss or gain in this situation.
 Even if a player has doubled down in the course of the game, he will get his extra wager back when there is a tie without busting.